richtastic/ff/src/3DR/wiki/app.md

 - 2D local search
 	- creating new P2D/match

-- p3D / patch cannot be esimated until all involved transforms have an R =>

-- initializing patch [from seeds once have enough]
-	- iteritive projection
 - creating new P3D from projections
 	- creating/updating patch on new data